Bishop's Stortford: Refoundation: post-Roman and medieval Stortford

-However, little is known about Stortford until the 1060s with the evidence becoming much stronger after the Norman Conquest.
-In 1060 when William, Bishop of London, bought Stortford manor and estate for £8, leading to the town's modern name.
-By 1086, the motte-and-bailey Waytemore Castle had been built as a local strongpoint for the area.
-It acted as a centre for defence and civil administration for roughly 125 years before it was dismantled but not destroyed by King John in 1211.
-Rebuilding of the castle started the following year at John's expense, and John stayed the night in the castle in 1216.
-By the 15th century, the castle had fallen into disrepair, and the Bishop's Court (one of the administrative structures for the area) moved to Hockerill, to the east of the town.
+By 1086, the motte-and-bailey Waytemore Castle had been built.
+It acted as a centre for defence and was also used for civil administration, hosting the Bishop's Court where the Bishops of London administered their role as lord of the manor.
+In 1211, King John had the castle dismantled.
+Rebuilding of the castle started the following year at John's expense, and he stayed the night in the castle in 1216.
+By the 15th century, the castle had fallen into disrepair, and the Bishop's Court had moved to Hockerill, to the east of the town.